IHE/RAD.IRA/input/pagecontent/volume-1.md

 #### 1:XX.4.1.8 Communication of Processing Result

-Upon receiving an event, the `Hub` and `Subscribers` processes the event according to its business logic.
+Upon receiving an event, the `Hub` and `Subscribers` process the event according to their own business logic.
 There are several possible outcome:

 | Actor | Process Successfully | Process Successfully with no action | Failed Processing |
 | -- | -- | -- | -- |